 El Paso Street Photography: How photos may rob our souls.

-Sasha and I decided to stay in El Paso for the summer, here on the writer’s block.
+I decided to stay in El Paso for the summer, here on the writer’s block.

 I find I'm attracted to what I guess is called Street photography, random shots of city life.

 Here's some shots I took at the Texas Tattoo Showdown.